Improving Plotline's Campaign Creation efficiency by 2x

 What is Plotline?

-Plotline is a SaaS product that enables users to publish tooltips, modals, and bottom sheets (collectively known as in-app engagement) without requiring developer involvement
+Plotline is a SaaS product that enables marketers and growth managers to publish tooltips, modals, and bottom sheets (AKA in-app engagement) without requiring developer involvement.

 What are Plotline Campaigns?

-Plotline’s headline product Campaigns allows users to customize and publish campaigns with multiple nudge types (tooltips, modals, spotlights, etc.) with custom filters for cohorts and time windows.
+Plotline’s headline product Campaigns allows users to customize and publish in-app flows with multiple UI nudge types (tooltips, modals, spotlights, etc.) and any number of steps with custom filters for specific cohorts and time windows.

 What was my role?